gabeweng/gabeweng.github.io/_posts/2020-05-16-data-augmentation-for-nlp.md

 The back-translation process is as follows:

 - Take some sentence (e.g. in English) and translate to another Language e.g. French
-- Translate the French sentence back into English sentence
+- Translate the French sentence back into an English sentence
 - Check if the new sentence is different from our original sentence.
 If it is, then we use this new sentence as an augmented version of the original text.

 ![Idea of Back-Translation](/images/nlp-aug-back-translation.png){: .align-center}

 You can also run back-translation using different languages at once to generate more variations.
-As shown below, we translate an English sentence to a target language and back again to English for three target languages: French, Mandarin and Italian.
+As shown below, we translate an English sentence to a target language and back again to English for three target languages: French, Mandarin, and Italian.

 ![Multi-step Back-Translation](/images/nlp-aug-backtranslation-multi.png){: .align-center}

 This technique was also used in the [1st place solution](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/discussion/52557) for the "Toxic Comment Classification Challenge" on Kaggle.
 The winner used it for both training-data augmentations as well as during test-time where the predicted probabilities for English sentence along with back-translation using three languages(French, German, Spanish) were averaged to get the final prediction.

 For the implementation of back-translation, you can use TextBlob.
-Alternatively, you can also use Google Sheets and follow the instructions given [here](https://amitness.com/2020/02/back-translation-in-google-sheets/) to apply Google Translate for free.
-You can also use [MarianMT](https://amitness.com/back-translation/) for back translation.
+Alternatively, you can also use [Google Sheets](https://amitness.com/2020/02/back-translation-in-google-sheets/) to apply Google Translate for free.
+You can also use [MarianMT](https://amitness.com/back-translation/) for back-translation.

 ## 3. Text Surface Transformation
 These are simple pattern matching transformations applied using regex and was introduced by [Claude Coulombe](https://arxiv.org/abs/1812.04718) in his paper.

 In the paper, he gives an example of transforming verbal forms from contraction to expansion and vice versa.
 We can generate augmented texts by applying this.

-![Contraction and Expansion of Text](/images/nlp-aug-contraction.png){: .align-center} Since the transformation should not change the meaning of the sentence, we can see that this can fail in case of expanding ambiguous verbal forms like:
+![Contraction and Expansion of Text](/images/nlp-aug-contraction.png){: .align-center}

+Since the transformation should not change the meaning of the sentence, we can see that this can fail in case of expanding ambiguous verbal forms like:

-![Ambiguity in verbal form expansion](/images/nlp-aug-contraction-ambiguity.png){: .align-center} To resolve this, the paper proposes that we allow ambiguous contractions but skip ambiguous expansion.
+![Ambiguity in verbal form expansion](/images/nlp-aug-contraction-ambiguity.png){: .align-center}

+To resolve this, the paper proposes that we allow ambiguous contractions but skip ambiguous expansion.

-![Resolving ambiguity in verbal form expansion](/images/nlp-aug-contraction-solution.png){: .align-center} You can find a list of contractions for the English language [here](https://en.wikipedia.org/wiki/Wikipedia%3aList_of_English_contractions).
+![Resolving ambiguity in verbal form expansion](/images/nlp-aug-contraction-solution.png){: .align-center}

+You can find a list of contractions for the English language [here](https://en.wikipedia.org/wiki/Wikipedia%3aList_of_English_contractions).
 For expansion, you can use the [contractions](https://github.com/kootenpv/contractions) library in Python.

 ## 4. Random Noise Injection